My Approach to Mandarin Learning

 • Motivation to keep going is hard when you hit a wall or life gets busy.

 • Needs to keep me interested with fresh or gamified content.
-Once again this will help me stay motivated.
+Once again this helps me stay motivated.

-• Need to be able to track progress - small wins and visible success helps.
+• I need to be able to track progress - small wins that show visible success helps.

-• Portable.
+• Portability.
 It's easier to maintain a daily practice if you can use a mobile device.

 There are plenty of apps and learning programs that meet a lot, if not all, of the criteria above.
-One of the main reasons for me going with a mixed approach is variety.
-If you are like me in any way, yoou find yourself getting a bit bored with the same system over and over.
-Mixing it up, even at the early beginner stages was really helpful to keep it interesting and fresh.
-It's true some of the apps I used do a better job at mixing up lessons between, learning new words, listening to native speakers, quizzes and writing practice.
-Even so, mixing it up even further by switching between 3 core learning apps, keeps it even fresher.
+One of the main reasons for me going with a mixed approach is for variety.
+If you are like me, you can find yourself getting a bit bored with using the same system over and over again.
+Mixing it up, even at the early beginner stages was really helpful to keep things interesting and fresh.
+Some of the apps I use are better than others at mixing up the lessons between, learning new words, listening to native speakers, quizzes and writing practice.
+Even so, mixing it up even further by switching between 3 core learning apps, online videos, flash cards and other sources of input can help to keep it even fresher.

-If speed is your things then this might not be the approach for you.
-I had wasted years of failed attempts so for me, it was really about finding the method that worked rather than trying to race to the finish.
-Using several different apps in parallel will slow you down in one way but also it will help by exposing you to slightly different vocabualry streams.
+If speed is your thing then this might not be the approach for you.
+I have wasted years of failed attempts so for me, it was really about finding the method that I personally connected with, rather than trying to race to the finish line.
+Using several different apps in parallel will seem like it slows you down at first but it will expose you to different vocabualry streams in parallel.
 You will see that not every 'level 1' is the same in each app or program.
 Sure there is some overlap but there are also some differences which will give you a bigger arsenal of words and concepts as you take the first beginner steps.

-Welcome again - I hope I can provide some help and motivation to you for your Chinese language journey - there are more than 1.4 billion Chinese speakers on this planet of ours - so let's take this adventure together and get chatting with them!
+Again, Welcome!
+I hope I can provide you with some tips, advice and tools to help and motivate you on your Chinese language journey - there are more than 1.4 billion Chinese speakers out there - so let's take this adventure together and get chatting with them!